r9y9/WORLD.jl/README.md

 #### Star

 Note that Star will be deprecated in future version.
-Use CheapTrick instread.
+Please use CheapTrick instread.

 ```julia
 spectrogram = star(w, x, timeaxis, f0)